-Ann claims she would like English teachers to ‘feel more militant…to have a degree of militancy and a degree of determination’ in order ‘for example, to fight head teachers who aren’t always sympathetic, who are preoccupied with league tables and all the other extraneous rubbish’.
+Ann claims she would like English teachers to ‘feel more militant…to have a degree of militancy and a degree of determination’ in order ‘for example, to fight head teachers...who are preoccupied with league tables and all the other extraneous rubbish’.
 The sense of optimism and trust in colleagues from the ‘cauldron’ is retained and there is a suggestion that younger teachers want to ‘react against the prison that’s been put in place since 1988’, as Steve claims.
-He suggests ‘that a lot of the intuitive feelings of younger teachers . . . will closely reflect on what my generation was doing’.
+He suggests ‘that a lot of the intuitive feelings of younger teachers…will closely reflect on what my generation was doing’.
 Ann is similarly optimistic and suggests ‘the spirit of enquiry doesn’t seem to have died a death’ and English teaching attracts ‘people who are determined to carry on with their own creative ways’.
 But I will leave the last word to Shaun, who sums up the informants’ attitudes,

 ‘I think a lot of people are very dismissive of young teachers coming through, they think young teachers don’t have the same tradition and ideas that we had.
-Well they don’t have the same tradition and ideas but they still have that intellectual capacity for inquiry and challenging, er, prevailing ideas . . .
-I’m very optimistic about the future, I’m not actually someone who’s hankering after that past.’
+Well they don’t have the same tradition and ideas but they still have that intellectual capacity for inquiry and challenging, er, prevailing ideas…I’m very optimistic about the future, I’m not actually someone who’s hankering after that past.’

 How might PM be useful?

 The memories presented above form part of a larger study and I have been highly selective in which elements I focussed on here.
-But I hope these elements give a sense of the collective PM of these teachers.
 The narratives suggest these informants wish present themselves as serious, committed and capable practitioners.
 They locate practice into wider social, cultural, political and theoretical contexts.
 The lived experience of earlier conjunctures seems to have influenced memories and narratives that retain a powerful resonance.
 They claim to have used their own bad experiences of English as a spur to develop better working practices as teachers.
 There is a sense of self-confidence and self-reliance that was generated in post-war circumstances; at a time when literacy seems to have been considered crucial for social progress.
 Wider social, cultural and political circumstances also contributed to their developing identities and attitudes to English.
 They claim to have been rebellious at school, which translated into different kinds of activism as teachers.
 Circumstances in these early conjunctures saw old ideas, traditions and practices challenged, and new ones evolved which the informants drew on when they began working in the ‘cauldron’.